-A charter school receiving CSP funds must use a lottery if more students apply for admission to the charter school than can be admitted.
+A charter school receiving CSP funds must use a statistically random method lottery if more students apply for admission to the charter school than can be admitted.
+Bluum will work with school authorizers to ensure appropriate monitoring of lotteries and enrollment processes.
 A charter school with fewer applicants than spaces available does not need to conduct a lottery.
 A lottery is a random selection process by which applicants are admitted to the charter school, as per ESEA § 4303 (c)(3)(A).